robertgrant/dataviz-book/chapter04/Ch4.md

 Figure 4.7 (two [clustered bar charts](4-bar-compare-ranked.svg)) was made by removing the bars from the SVG of Figure 4.6 and adding new bar SVG code generated in R. I wanted to keep the rest of the graph identical in dimensions to Figure 4.6, although I lived to regret it.
 This is not an easy way to make a graph, and you'd only consider this kind of approach if you are writing a book!

 Figure 4.8, a [parallel sets plot, a.k.a.
 Sankey diagram](4-parallel-sets.svg), was generated from R; there are many options for this but I went with `ggalluvial`.
 You might like to compare it with the (to my mind) [inferior version](4-parallel-sets2.svg).
+If you are wondering about the caption in the book, yes, the numbers refer to an early version and I forgot to change them.
+Apologies.

 Figure 4.9, a [treemap](4-treemap.svg), is created from R and then had labels edited in the SVG code.